This post is part of my cornerstone content, written years ago, updated today, inspiring wisdom and deep understanding.

 Here’s the recipe for those of you interested in making candy for yourself and your loved ones.
 Don’t get discouraged if your first batches don’t turn out perfect.
 Just keep trying, and soon you’ll be spreading happiness and joy along with your gifts of candy!

 *Make sure you use a heat-resistant (up to 500 degrees Fahrenheit) silicone spoonula to make these recipes.
-It’s a little bit expensive (around $12) but absolutely necessary to make this safely.
+It’s a bit expensive (around $12) but necessary to make this safely.

 *Use a sturdy 3-quart saucepan.
 The sides need to be tall enough to clip the thermometer on, and you need enough space to stir without slopping over the sides.
 Don’t use a non-stick pot.
 The heat will kill it.

 When Blake realized I was good at making the English Toffee, he asked me to start making peanut brittle.
-Although it takes twice as long, the process is the same, and it uses the same ingredients, so it wasn’t difficult to incorporate this recipe into my ritual.
+Although it takes twice as long, the process is the same and uses the same ingredients, so it wasn’t difficult to incorporate this recipe into my ritual.